 The New Testament views all the old covenant sacrifices as types of the death of Christ.
-That is, the five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
+The five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
 Lambs sacrificed every morning and evening were the most typical victim, so Jesus is called ‘the Lamb of God, who takes away the sin of the world’ (John 1:29).
-Indeed he died at the time of the evening sacrifice.
+Indeed, he died at the time of the evening sacrifice.
 (3)

-Again, this is the only offering that was bloodless.
-However, it was never offered apart from blood, but was normally accompanied by blood (Leviticus 23:9–14.
+Again, this is the only bloodless offering.
+However, it was never offered apart from blood but was normally accompanied by blood (Leviticus 23:9–14.
 Numbers 15:1–16.
 Ezra 7:17).
 Often, the Meal Offering is mentioned in conjunction with the Burnt Offering, as it is very closely associated with the Burnt Offering (Joshua 22:23, 29.
 Judges 13:19, 23.
 1 Kings 8:64.
 2 Kings 16:13).
 Before the Meal Offering was placed upon the Altar, the Burnt Offering was given first.
-The Meal Offering was then placed upon the Burnt Offering so that the Meal Offering always came in contact with blood.
+The Meal Offering was then placed upon the Burnt Offering so that the Meal Offering offered by fire always came in contact with blood.

 Consequently, there is no ground in the Meal Offering for human boasting as though the offerer were received by God on the grounds of human effort.
-Again, the recognition of the person’s unworthiness is emphasized by the fact that meal offerings must be accompanied by a whole burnt offering.
+Again, recognizing the person’s unworthiness is emphasized by the fact that meal offerings must be accompanied by a whole burnt offering.

-The Meal Offering was sacrificially offered to God in thanksgiving, and then given to the priest for the purpose of ministry.
+The Meal Offering was sacrificially offered to God in thanksgiving and then given to the priest for the purpose of ministry.
 It may have been offered either cooked or uncooked.
-The basic content of the Meal Offering was wheat beaten into a very fine sifted flour.
-However, unsifted barley flour was used in the offering of the woman accused of adultery and very fine sifted barley flour in the first barley (‘omer) (Sheaf of Waving) of the new agricultural season (which was from the advent of the full moon of the month Nisan through Pentecost).
+The basic content of the Meal Offering was wheat beaten into a very fine sifted flour (1).
+However, unsifted barley (1) flour was used in the offering of the woman accused of adultery (Numbers 5:15).
 (5,7)

 Cakes or Wafers of the Meal Offering

-Ten cakes (loaves) or ten wafers were prepared for the Meal Offering with the exception of twelve cakes for the showbread and twelve “baked cakes” for the High Priest ) (4),
+Ten cakes (loaves) or ten wafers were prepared for the Meal Offering except for twelve cakes were prepared for the showbread and twelve “baked cakes” for the High Priest (4),

 Cooked Meal Offering

-There were five options for the finely sifted wheat flour:
+There were four cooking options for the finely sifted wheat flour:

 - baked in an oven into unleavened wafers smeared with olive oil,

-- roasted in fire soft kernels from crushed bits of fresh grain with olive oil and frankincense on it (only for the first ripe grain which was barley at harvest times during the Feast of First Fruits).
-(Leviticus 2:4-10)
+- roasted in fire, soft barley kernels from crushed bits of fresh grain, which is ground, sifted and mixed with olive oil and frankincense (1) placed on it (Leviticus 2:14-16)

 The Uncooked Meal Offering